- 1 Meaning of Accounts from Incomplete Records

 2. Ascertainment of Credit Sales

-The figure of credit sales is additionally not usually available from incomplete records.
+The figure for credit sales is additionally not usually available from incomplete records.
 Some other information associated with debtors can also be missing.

 3. Ascertainment of Bills Receivable and Bills payable